chanryu/rusche/README.md

 ```

-To learn about how to implement a standalone interpreter that suppors REPL, have a look at [examples/rusche-cli](https://github.com/chanryu/rusche/tree/readme/examples/rusche-cli).
+To learn about how to implement a standalone interpreter with REPL, have a look at [examples/rusche-cli](https://github.com/chanryu/rusche/blob/readme/examples/rusche-cli/repl.rs).

 ## Documentation